eobermuhlner/big-math/docs/releases/next_release_note.md

 # Bugfixes

+## Performance improvement in `log()`

+In release 2.0.0 the calculation precision was improved at the cost of calculation performance.

+The calculation performance has now again been improved by factor 5 and is practically back to pre-2.0.0 levels, while the calculations are still correct to the specified precision.

 ## Fix `sqrt()` sometimes wrong in last digit with low precision.

 Calculation of square root with low precision (16 digits and less) could sometimes